Competition is not a good, but an evil.

 So, why should not excellence and innovation be stimulated by fun, devotion, worship or even just the thrill of good work?
 God has designed those joys into the very fabric of the way Creation works; why not avail ourselves of them, rather than resort to competition?
 We can "run the race" being motivated by these, and by love, not just for "a wreath that fades."
 Or do we love our pride so much that we will not change our minds?

-Suggestion for a research project that needs doing by some Business School: How much money has been devoted to the Project Competitiveness globally (how many trillions of dollars?), and if that money had instead be devoted to merely encouraging excellence directly, would more excellence likely have been achieved?
-And measure, while you are at it, the harm that this competitive ethos has left in its train, in stress, broken lives, exhausted people, broken families, forlorn unloved children, and so on.
+Suggestion for a research project that needs doing by some Business School: How much money (trillions of dollars equivalent globally?) has been devoted to encouraging competitiveness, and setting up structures to do this?
+And, if that money and human effort and creativity had instead be devoted to merely encouraging excellence directly, would more excellence likely have been achieved?
+Measure, while you are at it, the harm that this competitive ethos has left in its train, in stress, broken lives, exhausted people, broken families, forlorn unloved children, and so on.

 Note 3.
 Honour killings in the Middle East.
 An excerpt from Good News paper, February 2020: "In the honour-shame culture of the Middle East, if a woman is raped it brings shame upon the family and they have a duty to kill her. ...
 One Yazidi man's three daughters were all taken by ISIS [and used as sex slaves].
 If they ever returned, he faced the awful prospect of having to kill them. // But one night he saw Jesus in a dream.
 He recognised Jesus because Jesus showed the man his nail-pierced hands.
 Jesus told the man, 'You don't need to kill your daughters or anyone.
 I paid for everyone, so go get your daughters.'"
 [The dream happened three times] - one dream for each daughter.
 In the morning he gathered the (Yazidi) elders and told them what happened.
 'Jesus showed up in my tent,' he declared to their astonishment.
 'I'm going to get my girls and nobody is going to touch them.'
 And amazingly, he was able to find his girls in the camp [refugee camp], bring them home safely and persuade the other Yazidi men to take back their daughters without harming them.
 Six weeks later the camp closed and all 280 girls went back to their families."